theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/integration-scenarios/integrating-a-yunio-service-with-power-automate.md

 The service has the following settings:<br>
 - Set the Import Parameter NAME1 to *Supplied by Caller*.
 - Select all fields in the Table *CUSTOMER_T* for the output.
 2. Click :yunio-run: to testrun the service in yunIO (1).
-For more information, see [Online Help: Testing a Service](https://help.theobald-software.com/en/yunio/run-services#testing-a-service).
+For more information, see [Documentation: Testing a Service](https://help.theobald-software.com/en/yunio/run-services#testing-a-service).
 3. Click :yunio-run-download: to download the service definition (2).<br>
 ![yunio-Services-Function-Download](../assets/images/yunio/articles/yunio-run-services-function-download.png){:class="img-responsive" width="800px"}